nyangkosense/filemon/README.md

 # filemon

-"filemon" tracks which processes modify files on Linux.
+*filemon tracks which processes modify files on Linux*.
 It gives you the PID, user, command, and working directory without pulling in a web of dependencies or frameworks.
 Why should finding out which process wrote to a file require complex setups, containers, or megabytes of libraries?

-No configuration files, no plugins, no threads.
-Just ~650 lines of C with a single, focused purpose: tell you who touched your files; accurately when possible, gracefully when not.
-It uses built-in Linux interfaces like fanotify or falls back to simple heuristics when permissions or kernel limitations demand it.
+No configuration files, no plugins, no threads, using built-in Linux interfaces like fanotify or falls back to simple heuristics when permissions or kernel limitations demand it.
 If any part of the system fails, it degrades, it doesn't crash.

 Example output:
 ```